-The Commission's contractually required contribution rate for the years ended December 31, 2021 and 2020 was 17.03% and 14.80% of the annual Commission covered payroll.
+The Commission's contractually required contribution rate for the years ended December 31, 2020 and 2019 was 14.80% and 13.16% of the annual Commission covered payroll.
 These amounts were actuarially determined as the amount that, when combined with employee contributions, are expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.

-Based on the most recent PERS measurement date of June 30, 2021, the Commission's contractually required contribution to the pension plan for the year ended December 31, 2021 was \$357,346, and was payable April 1, 2022.
-For the prior year measurement date of June 30, 2020, the Commission's contractually required contribution to the pension plan for the year ended December 31, 2020 was \$332,118, which was paid by April 1, 2021.
+Based on the most recent PERS measurement date of June 30, 2020, the Commission's contractually required contribution to the pension plan for the year ended December 31, 2020 is \$332,118, and is payable April 1, 2021.
+Employee contributions to the plan during the year ended December 31, 2020 were \$169,241.

-Employee contributions to the plan for the years ended December 31, 2021 and 2020 were, \$178,673 and \$166,059, respectively.
+Based on the PERS measurement date of June 30, 2019, the Commission's contractually required contribution to the pension plan for the year ended December 31, 2019 was \$285,396, which was paid by April 1, 2020.
+Employee contributions to the plan during the year ended December 31, 2019 were \$162,706.